antrea-io/antrea/docs/cookbooks/multus/README.md

   the [Prerequisites](#prerequisites).
 * Create a macvlan subinterface for the Node
 * Move the IP address from the parent interface to the new subinterface

+No edit to the manifest should be required, regardless of which K8s cluster you are using.

+## Using DHCP for IPAM

+To use DHCP for IPAM, you need not create the Antrea `IPPool` CR in [step-3], and `dhcp` should be specified as the IPAM type in the `NetworkAttachmentDefinition` CR created.
+And, two more extra steps are required, after step 1 - 4.

 ### Step 5: Run a DHCP server